-Users of the catalogue are kindly asked to reference the catalogue release paper by Traulsen et al. 2019, A&A 624, A77 (arXiv:1807.09178) in their publications and to include the following policy statement: "This research has made use of data obtained from the 4XMM XMM-Newton serendipitous stacked source catalogue 4XMM-DR9s compiled by the institutes of the XMM-Newton Survey Science Centre selected by ESA."
-The second catalogue paper on the updates in 4XMM-DR9s will become available in 2020.
+Users of the catalogue are kindly asked to reference the catalogue release paper by Traulsen et al. 2020, A&A, and Traulsen et al. 2019, A&A, 624, A77 (arXiv:1807.09178) in their publications and to include the following policy statement: "This research has made use of data obtained from the 4XMM XMM-Newton serendipitous stacked source catalogue 4XMM-DR9s compiled by the institutes of the XMM-Newton Survey Science Centre selected by ESA."

 The catalogue is available for download as a single file